prrao87/prrao87.github.io/content/posts/neo4j-python-1.md

 ```

-In the above code, we first create a `GraphDatabase` driver, and associate a `session` object with it, that are both encapsulated in a context manager, so that the session and database driver exit cleanly upon completion.
-Note that a custom `validate` function is defined as follows:
+In the above code, we open a regular (sync) `GraphDatabase` driver and a `session` object via their own context managers, so that the session and database driver exit cleanly upon completion.
+Note that a custom `validate` function is also defined as follows:

 ```python
 def validate(data: list[JsonBlob], exclude_none: bool = False) -> list[JsonBlob]: